 - Homeschool World Massachusetts support groups

-Legal disclaimer: This section is for informational purposes.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Massachusetts.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.